Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 Right to Correction

-Where personal data is inaccurate, incomplete, misleading, or out of date, the data subject has the right to request that the data controller correct it.
+Where personal data is inaccurate, incomplete, misleading, or out of date, the data subject has the right to request correction.
 The controller must process correction requests promptly and notify any third parties to whom the incorrect data was previously disclosed.

 Right to Withdraw Consent